aarushi-nema/data-structure/README.md

-This is repository of the programs for various problem solving and data-structure.
+This is repository of the programs for various problem solving, data-structure.
 Right now it covers problem in

 1. Linked List.
+2. Stack
+3. Queue